What’s New: School Shade Sails

 Compliant school shade structures from Commercial Shade Sails

 Commercial Shade Sails understands a lot of work goes into creating safe and fun environments children can learn and grow in.
-Our custom made shade structures are designed to fit into your space and provide the shade you need while meeting government requirements.
-With a range of high-quality UVE ranked fabrics and local expert installers, we put safety first.
+Our custom made shades are designed to fit into your space and provide the shade you need while meeting government requirements.
+With a range of high-quality UVE ranked fabrics, we put safety first.
 Commercial Shade Sails also offers ongoing repair and maintenance services to help keep your shade structure compliant and looking great for years to come.